.blink { animation: 1s infinite blink; display: inline-block; } @keyframes blink { 0%, 15% { opacity: 0; } 16%, 100% { opacity: 1; } }

 Anna Diljá Sigurðardóttir (b.
 1993, Iceland) is a design researcher specializing in communication and information design.
 With an interest in geopolitics, earth sciences, and cartography, her work investigates how to translate scientific data and journalistic topics into a comprehensive multi-perspective story.
 Using various medias such as graphical narrative, moving image and sculptural work she focuses on creating an approachable method for understanding and reflecting on the unseen information around us.

 Anna Diljá Sigurðardóttir graduated with cum laude from the bachelor program Food non Food at Design Academy Eindhoven in 2019.
-In the past years, she has gained various work experiences with research-driven studios Quadrature and Tomás Saraceno in Germany, tutoring and lecturing at Design Academy Eindhoven and the Iceland University of the Arts as well as collaborating with scientific institutes in the Netherlands, Iceland and England (Meteorological Office, Institute of Earth Sciences, Royal Netherlands Institute for Sea Research, NIOZ mining research, Wageningen University, British telecommunication, Subcom LLC, and TeleGeography).
-She is currently working as an independent researcher in the Netherlands, specializing in communication and information design, while also tutoring at the Master and Bachelor program at Iceland University of the Arts.
+In the past years, she has gained various work experiences with research-driven studios Quadrature and Tomás Saraceno in Germany, tutoring and lecturing at Design Academy Eindhoven, the Iceland University of the Arts and University of Iceland as well as collaborating with scientific institutes in the Netherlands, Iceland and England (Meteorological Office, Institute of Earth Sciences, Royal Netherlands Institute for Sea Research, NIOZ mining research, Wageningen University, British telecommunication, Subcom LLC, TeleGeography and more).
+She is currently working as an independent researcher in Iceland, specialising in communication and information design, while also tutoring at the MA new enviroments department and BA product design at Iceland University of the Arts.

 (Curriculum vitae)